Fun Rainbow Parrotfish Facts For Kids | Kidadl

 Would they make a good pet?

-Generally, these fish are not known to be good pets as they are big in size and difficult to manage in a reef tank or aquarium unless you are an experienced hobbyist.
+Generally, these fish are not known to be good pets as they are big and difficult to manage in a reef tank or aquarium unless you are an experienced hobbyist.
 These fish are not very compatible with other species.
 They are not suitable as aquarium pets as they have a bigger role in keeping the reefs healthy.
 Their description as aquarium fish is not apt because they do not adapt well to the captive life and can be stressed, leading to a shorter life.

 Did you know...